 A subsidiary is an entity over which the Company has control.
 The Company controls an entity when the Company is exposed to, or has rights to, variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
-As an investment entity, the Company is required to account for its investments in subsidiaries (Somersby Park 2010 Limited Partnership, and the Auto repair finance company) at fair value through profit or loss rather than by consolidation.
+As an investment entity, the Company is required to account for its investments in subsidiaries (Somersby Park General Partner Inc., Somersby Park 2010 Limited Partnership and Advantagewon Capital Corp.) at fair value through profit or loss ("FVTPL") rather than by consolidation.

-The Company has concluded that Fountain Advisors Corp., Foothills Development Inc. ("Foothills"), and Foothills wholly-owned subsidiary Newborn Realty Corporation, should be consolidated as this entity provides services relating to the Company's investment activities.
-All intercompany balances, profits and transactions are eliminated in full.
-Foothills and Newborn were dissolved effective December 30, 2019 (note 7).
+The Company has concluded that Fountain Advisors Corp. should be consolidated as this entity provides services relating to the Company's investment activities.
+All intercompany balances, profits and transactions are eliminated in preparing these consolidated financial statements.